Skip to content

 How to Install ERPNext on Ubuntu 24.04

-ERPNext is an open-source Enterprise Resource Planning (ERP) platform provides features as finance, human resources, manufacturing, sales, procurement, and inventory.
+ERPNext is a powerful, free, and open-source Enterprise Resource Planning (ERP) system that helps you manage critical business operations such as finance, human resources, manufacturing, and inventory.

 Install dependencies

-Before installing ERPNext on Ubuntu, you must update and install some package dependencies.
+To install ERPNext on Ubuntu 24.04, you first need to update your system and install essential package dependencies.

 Run the command below to update and upgrade Ubuntu.